 Children and young people across the country have experienced unprecedented disruption to their education as a result of coronavirus (COVID-19).
-The Government announced they will provide funding to support children and young people to catch up through a one off catch-up premium for the 2020 to 2021 academic year to ensure that schools such as Park Hall Academy have the support they need to help all students make up for lost teaching time.
+The Government announced they will provide funding to support children and young people to catch up through a catch-up premium for the 2021/22 and 2022/23 academic year to ensure that schools such as Park Hall Academy have the support they need to help all students make up for lost teaching time.

 As part of this funding, Park Hall Academy received £14.651 for the current academic year to enable us to provide support programmes and enable them to reach those most in need.

 What is the 16-19 Tuition Fund?

-The 16-19 tuition fund is a one-off funding allocation for 20-21 academic year only.
-The fund is being provided to support learners to catch up and close any gaps in their learning that may have been exacerbated by the COVID-19 lock down.
-The fund will be used for small group and 1:1 tuition in English, Maths and vocational learning for 16 to 19-year-old learners and measures to support that learning.
+The 16-19 tuition fund is being provided to support learners to catch up and close any gaps in their learning that may have been exacerbated by the COVID-19 lock down.
+The fund will be used for small group and 1:1 tuition for 16 to 19-year-old learners.
 This tuition will be in addition to the planned study programme hours and will be aimed at students that have been particularly impacted by the effects of the pandemic.

 Who can be supported by this fund?